malvikasharan/surrounded-by-giants/_posts/2020-09-02-dora-panel-open-science.md

 By thoughtfully and collaboratively setting-up multiple pathways for recognising all kinds of work in our projects, we will to ensure that we do not continue to promote a system that disproportionately undermine important work carried out by research stakeholders, especially those who have been previously and continuously left behind.
 By incentivising collaboration and welcoming diversity of ideas, we can move away from the competitive and individualistic nature of academic evaluation.

-With that, I would like to acknowledge my colleagues and community members from The Turing Way, especially Kirstie and the Open Life Science, Yo, and Berenice.
+With that, I would like to acknowledge my colleagues and community members from _The Turing Way_, especially Kirstie Whitaker and Open Life Science, particularly Yo Yehudi, Berenice Batut and our volunteer members.
 All our resources are available under cc-by 4.0, and you are welcome to join and help us improve how we recognize visible and invisible labour in science.

 *Cover image by [@sam_truong](https://unsplash.com/photos/-rF4kuvgHhU) on [Unsplash](https://unsplash.com).*